-Performance data is collected from BMC PATROL Agents or from other sources such as BMC Portal and Microsoft System Center Operations Manager, using the appropriate adapters.
+Performance data is collected from BMC PATROL Agents or from other sources such as BMC Portal, Microsoft System Center Operations Manager, and BMC TM ART using the appropriate adapters.
 Not all performance data has to be forwarded to the Infrastructure Management Server.
 Performance data can be collected and stored at the BMC PATROL Agents and visualized as trends in the Infrastructure Management console without streaming the data to the Infrastructure Management Server.

-enables application monitoring so that IT Operations can proactively detect and isolate application performance issues from the end-user perspective before they negatively impact business reputation and revenue.
+The BMC TrueSight App Visibility Manager system enables application monitoring so IT Operations can proactively detect and isolate application performance issues from the end-user perspective before they negatively impact business reputation and revenue.

 |App Visibility Server|

-The App Visibility Server comprises an App Visibility portal, one or more App Visibility collectors, and, optionally, one or more App Visibility proxies.
+The App Visibility Server is comprised of an App Visibility portal, one or more App Visibility collectors, and, optionally, one App Visibility proxy.

 The App Visibility portal manages App Visibility collectors, the App Visibility proxy, and App Visibility agents.
-The App Visibility portal communicates with the associated App Visibility collectors to gather the application data to be sent to the Presentation Server and viewed in the TrueSight console.
+The App Visibility portal communicates with the associated App Visibility collectors to gather the application data to be sent to the Presentation Server and viewed in the Operations Management console.

 App Visibility can send events either to a cell on the BMC TrueSight Infrastructure Management Server or to a Remote Cell.